savepong/yournextstore/README.md

 | `order`    |    No    | The product order used for sorting products.
 Lower numbers are displayed first. |
 | `variant`  |    No    | The product variant slug.
 Read below for details.                               |

-Now you should see all added products in Your Next Store.
+Now you should see all added products in Handmade.in.th.

 ## Variants

-Your Next Store supports simple product variants.
+Handmade.in.th supports simple product variants.
 To create a product with variants, you must add multiple products to Stripe with the same `slug` metadata field.
 YNS uses the `variant` metadata field to distinguish between different variants of the same product.
 For example, if you have a T-shirt in multiple sizes, you can create three products with the `slug` of `t-shirt` and `variant` values of `small`, `medium`, and `large`.

 Variants are displayed on the product page.
 Variants can have different prices, descriptions, and images.
 It's important to note that the `category` should be the same for all variants of the same product for the best browsing experience.